-We love that the Cobblestone hotel offers inclusive services like braille signage, a hearing impaired guestroom and that everything in the hotel is accessible.
-This hotel also has a gym, an indoor pool, complimentary breakfast, and is pet-friendly.
+We love that the Cobblestone hotel offers inclusive services like braille signage and a hearing-impaired guestroom and that everything in the hotel is accessible.
+This hotel also has a gym, an indoor pool, and complimentary breakfast, and is pet-friendly.

 St. Croix Inn